-Adriano Aymonino is Director of the University of Buckingham’s undergraduate History and History of Art Programme.
+Adriano Aymonino is Director of the University of Buckingham’s undergraduate History and History of Art Programme and Programme Director of the MA in the Art Market and the History of Collecting.
 He received a BA in History of Art from the Sapienza Università di Roma, an MA in Cultural and Intellectual History 1300-1650 from the Warburg Institute, and a PhD in Theories and History of Art from the IUAV and the Università di Venezia Ca’ Foscari.
 He has held various grants and fellowships, including ones awarded by the Paul Mellon Centre for Studies in British Art (Yale University), the Getty Research Institute in Los Angeles and at the Huntington Library in Pasadena.
 Prior to joining the University in 2012, he worked as head of research for the Commission for Looted Art in Europe, based in London.

 A specialist in the reception of the classical tradition in the early modern period, Adriano’s research focuses on visual culture in the age of the Enlightenment and the Grand Tour, with a specific attention to Britain and the dynamics of exchange between the Mediterranean world and the north of Europe.
 His research interests include the teaching of art and the evolution of art theory in the Early Modern period; the interactions between the theories and practices of art and architecture; the relationship between patronage and collecting with epistemology and aesthetics in the long eighteenth century; and the materials and mediums of art and architecture.